david880110/Media-Behavior-Trends-Analytics/README.md

 ## Story

 > DMA (Designated Market Area) regions are the geographic areas in the United States in which local television viewing is measured by The Nielsen Company.
-The DMA data are essential for any marketer, researcher, or organization seeking to utilize standardized geographic areas within their business.
+The DMA data are essential for any marketer, researcher, or organization seeking to utilize standardized geographic areas within their business in terms of:

->* North East
+>- North East
->* East Central
+>- East Central
->* West Central
+>- West Central
->* South
+>- South
->* South East
+>- South East
->* South West
+>- South West
->* Pacfic
+>- Pacfic